Jonathon-Fleming/ToxPi-GIS/Examples/Vignette4: Hotspot Analysis and Dashboard Creation.md

     * Play with other options within both these tabs; indicators provide significant customizability, filtering, analysis, and provision of reference data for comparison

+* Add and customize a list element for selecting features (counties)
+  * Customizing a list:
+    * In the Data tab, set the maximum number of features displayed and how to sort the list (a smaller list size leads to faster loading)
+    * In the List tab, set the line item template to {Name} and turn Line item icon off, this is what determines how features are displayed in the list
+    * In the Actions tab, select add action and add both a filter and a zoom.
+For filter, add the seven indicators as targets(filters indicators on list selection).
+For zoom add the HotSpot map as a target(zooms the map to the selected feature)
+* Add and customize a rich text element to describe the dashboard and fill in with necessary info
+* Add a legend element to the dashboard
+* Configure map to filter list based on map extent
+  * Hover top left of the map, select the gear, go to Map Actions, and choose the list as target of the filter action
+  * Check out other map customizability options in separate tabs
+* Relocate panels as desired
+  * To move a panel, hover the top left of it and hold the drag item icon while moving the panel to the desired location
+  * To resize a panel, hover over the edge of a panel and drag it to the desired size